 Just touring from one stunning village to the next is enough for many visitors, but there are also countless walks and outdoor pursuits, as well as some of the best antiques shops that the UK can offer.
-There are a number of villages that boast churches 1000 years old, and numerous English pubs to enjoy.
+Many Cotswold churches are 1000 years old.
+English country pubs often date back to medieval times.
+Most serve great food and locally brewed craft beer.
 The Cotswolds represent perfect English countryside to enjoy and relax in.

-We have chosen a lovely traditional semi-detatched cottage in a village with good views of the surrounding countryside that is famed as a start for pretty walks.
-It’s only 5 miles from the world-famous antiques centre of Stow on the World, or the beautiful village of Burford with its fine restaurants and pubs.
+We have chosen a lovely traditional terraced cottage in a village with good views of the surrounding countryside that is famed as a start for pretty walks.
+Naunton is famous for its stud farms are have bred many winners of the world’s biggest horse races.
+It’s only 5 miles from the world-famous antiques centre of Stow on the World and three miles from Bourton-on the- Water known as ‘Venice of the Cotswolds’ for the river that runs through the middle of the High Street, or the beautiful village of Burford with its fine restaurants and pubs.

 Nearby Villages and Attractions